 Now does this mean that you never exercise or see your family because it’s not high in your life priorities?

 It simply means, you don’t prioritise those activities above the ones that are extremely important to you.

 Let me share with you a personal example.

-This is how it is when we unapologetically live to our highest priorities.
-Our relationship to everything else in our life improves.
+When we unapologetically live to our highest priorities, our relationship to everything else in our life improves.
 This is because the core of who we are is expressed in its fullest form.

 Access FREE Foundations For A High Performance Team.

 What does it take to actually remove yourself from the day-to-day grind of business?
 Learn from our panel of Business Owners who've Been There, Done That.